drmikehenry/install-linux/install-linux.md

 ### SSH Client Setup

-- Bring over old `~/.ssh/` contents as desired.
+- (manual) Bring over old `~/.ssh/` contents as desired.

   - To create `~/.ssh/` on the new machine with proper permissions, initiate a login then abandon it via Ctrl-C:

         ssh localhost     # Then CTRL-C without typing password

   - May also copy an id to `newmachine` via:

         ssh-copy-id -i ~/.ssh/id_rsa newmachine

-- Configure SSH clients.
+- (manual) Configure SSH clients.
 Note that host-specific settings should come first, since the first-found setting that matches wins:

       vim /etc/ssh/ssh_config

-  (manual) TODO: Ansible

   Contents: